 What is a Joint Venture?

 The Internal Revenue Service does not require joint ventures to file a tax return as a separate entity.
 Technically it is not a separate entity and the only thing really evidencing there is one would be the joint venture agreement.
 Likewise, a joint venture is not specifically required to acquire a separate Employer Identification Number (EIN) from the IRS.
+A joint venture is not considered a legal entity while a joint partnership or a limited liability company has its own legal status which means you are able to make business decisions on behalf of your joint venture

 Schedule K-1 is required for partners in partnerships and shareholders of an S corporation.
 Schedule K-1 also known as Form 1065, Partner’s Share of Income, Deductions, Credits, etc. Partnerships and S corporations file K-1 Form 1065 and Form 1120-S, respectively, while individuals file a Schedule K-1 with their personal tax returns.
 If you are an owner of an S-corp or a member of a partnership or an LLC, then you have received a Schedule K-1 in the past.
 The IRS will not accept your personal tax return if your Schedule K-1 isn’t included along with it.
 Also, if you fail to file your Schedule K-1, you could be subject to penalties and back taxes.

-Why choose a Joint Venture Relationship Instead of an LLC or Partnership?
+Why Choose a Joint Venture Relationship Instead of an LLC or Partnership?

 Some of the key reasons for choosing a JV are that the transaction or project is limited so the parties do not want to form a long term relationship or partnership, especially if the parties already have their own partnerships, LLCs or corporations.
 The JV could also be of limited duration, say one year, and at the end of that time period the project or transaction should be completed, or it will have failed to come to fruition.